Understanding Different Forms of Romantic Anxiety

-Fear of the unknown is full of the “What if’s” in life and keeps us from living in the now.
-When we dwell on past pain, or ruminate on potential future heartbreak, we are missing the only moment where life actually exists: Right NOW!
+Fear of the unknown is full of “What ifs” in life and prevents us from living in the present moment.
+When we dwell on past pain or ruminate on potential future heartbreak, we miss out on the only moment where life actually exists: Right NOW!

 If you are tired of living in fear of dating, please get in touch.
 This fear can be dealt with, and you deserve to overcome it!

 Learn more about Counseling for Anxiety in Austin.